 New York requires agricultural composters who accept any amount of food scraps from off-site to apply for a permit.
 In addition to the permit requirement, composters must adhere to specific performance standards, including methods of vector and pathogen reduction.
 Some non-food materials — including crop residues and animal manure, as well as no more than 3,000 cubic yards of yard trimmings per year — may be conditionally exempt from the permit requirement.

-(a) Exemptions.
-The following facilities are exempt from this Part provided the facility is operated in a manner that does not produce dust or odors that unreasonably impact on neighbors of the facility, as determined by the department, and no material accepted at the facility remains on-site unprocessed for more than 36 months.
+The following facilities are exempt from this Subpart when operated in a manner that does not produce vectors, dust or odors that unreasonably impact neighbors of the facility, as determined by the department, and when no waste accepted remains on-site for more than 36 months.
+No more than one exempt facility specified in this section can be located on geographically contiguous land owned or operated by the same person.

-(2) A composting facility that accepts no more than 3,000 cubic yards of yard waste, either processed or unprocessed, per year.
-This quantity does not include tree debris materials that are not intended for composting.
-For the purposes of Part 360 and this Subpart, precipitation, surface water, and groundwater that has come in contact with yard waste or the resultant compost is not considered leachate, however, it must be managed within the site and must not enter a surface waterbody, a conveyance to a surface waterbody, or cause a contravention of water quality standards.
+(3) A composting facility that accepts no more than 3,000 cubic yards of yard trimmings per year.
+This quantity does not include tree debris that is not intended for composting.
+For these facilities, precipitation, surface water, and groundwater that has come in contact with yard trimmings or the resultant product is not considered leachate; however, it must be managed within the site and must not enter a surface waterbody or a conveyance to a surface waterbody, or cause a violation of water quality standards promulgated in Part 750 of this Title.

 Although New York requires certain facilities to register, some may still be exempt from applying for a permit as outlined below:

-(i) A composting facility that accepts more than 3,000 cubic yards but not more than 10,000 cubic yards of yard waste per year.
-This quantity limit does not include tree debris materials that are not intended for composting.
+(1) A composting facility that accepts more than 3,000 cubic yards but not more than 10,000 cubic yards of yard trimmings per year, either processed or unprocessed.
+This quantity does not include tree debris that is not intended composting.
+The windrows must be turned a minimum of two times per year.
+For these facilities, precipitation, surface water, and groundwater that has come in contact with yard trimmings or the resultant compost is not considered leachate, but must be managed in a manner acceptable to the department.

 Composters who do not qualify for exemption or registration must submit an application for a permit, which includes detailed information such as: a map of the facility, drainage characteristics, processing and storage areas, a description of access roads, pre-processing and post-processing methods, and dimensions of the windrows.
 New York regulations also specify that applications describe the point of generation of the food scraps accepted, as well as outline a plan to reduce pathogenic organism content, among other requirements.